 Portland Or, Vancouver Wa

 The Norway Rat.
-There is a quarter on it’s back to show you how large these rats can get to be.There are a few types of rats in northwest.
+There is a quarter on it’s back to show you how large these can get to be.There are a few types in northwest.
 The most common rat in the northwest is the Norway rat.
 They are an invasive species that traveled to the US with the first explorers and now have all but taken over as a dominate force.

 Facts about the Norway Rat